 All you have to do is enter some basic information about your business and how you plan to use the funds.
 The tool then matches you with a list of potential lenders that could meet your needs.

 Not all SBA loan programs work for startups.
 These are your best options.
+They want a 680 minimum FICO score.

 This is a cornerstone program for the SBA.
 It offers federally funded term loans of up to $5 million.
 Funds can be used for expansion, purchasing equipment, and working capital in addition to startup.
 Banks, credit unions, and other specialized institutions in partnership with the SBA process these loans and disburse the funds.